In this edition of our Eastern Conference power rankings, things are getting interesting at the top as we inch closer to the playoffs.

 4. Celtics (43-29) Last ranking: 4

 Boston continues to be one of the most confounding teams in the NBA.
 On some nights, they look unbeatable.
 On other nights … not so much.
 There still appears to be a struggle to mesh Kyrie Irving's abilities as an iso player with Brad Stevens' offensive system.
 It's also evident that the Sixers picked on Irving defensively with great success Wednesday night.
 We won't truly learn about the Celtics until the playoffs begin.

 5. Pacers (44-29) Last ranking: 5

-Indiana has dropped four in a row and that's to be expected while missing All-Star Victor Oladipo and having one of the toughest schedules in the league to close out the season.
-The Pacers are clinging to the four seed but will likely drop and face off against Boston in the first round.
+Indiana has dropped four in a row and that's to be expected while missing All-Star Victor Oladipo and having one of the toughest schedule in the league to close out the season.
+The Pacers are clinging to the four seed, but will likely drop and face off against Boston in the first round.

 6. Pistons (37-34) Last ranking: 8

 Detroit came back down to earth after its ridiculous run, but this is a team that's figured some things out.
 The Pistons will go as far as Blake Griffin and Andre Drummond will take them, but it's the recent resurgence of their perimeter players like Reggie Jackson, Wayne Ellington and Langston Galloway that's fueled their recent success.

 I did struggle to drop Brooklyn because they did have a brutal road trip that took them to Oklahoma City, Utah, Los Angeles (to play the good L.A. team), and Sacramento.
 As their monster comeback against the Kings -- in which D'Angelo Russell dropped 44 -- shows, they can be wildly entertaining when playing well.

 8. Heat (35-36) Last ranking: 7